A. All children are individuals and will be ready at different ages.

 A. Parents must ring the school office to report absences and the reasons why.

-Where possible, medicines should be taken at home before, and after, attending school, and these are to be returned and collected by the parent/carer(s), not the pupils.
+Where possible, medicines should be taken at home before, and after, attending school.

 In some cases, for example where a very young child is on antibiotics, the parent(s)/carer(s) may be asked not to allow them to attend school for 2-3 days in case they react adversely to the medication and/or in circumstances where the school consider it is necessary to prevent the spread of infection to others.
 This particularly applies if the child has not had the antibiotics before.